-Currently, Greenhouse is not offering the vaccine.
+Currently, Greenhouse is not offering the COVID-19 vaccine.
 Larger health systems and pharmacies that have the space to meet the storage requirements of the vaccine and monitor patients after the vaccine is administered will be offering the vaccine.
 If you have received the vaccine, we recommend following the CDC’s guidelines for fully vaccinated people.

 Since the beginning of the COVID-19 pandemic, Greenhouse Internists has strived to keep our patients and employees safe by implementing numerous safety measures, such as allowing more time between patient visits to ensure social distancing and time for disinfecting exam rooms, screening all patients before entering the office, offering and telehealth appointments, and requiring an appointment to enter the office.
 (To review all COVID-19 – related office information and policies, click here).

 COVID-19 OFFICE SAFETY

 1. We are offering more more telehealth appointments (phone or video) as needed to maintain social distancing in the office.

 2. We screen all patients prior to in-person appointments per state and local guidance.
 We ask that all patients/visitors are patient during the screening process and answer each question thoughtfully and thoroughly.

 3. All patients who visit the office without an appointment will be told that they must call the office to discuss their concern.
 No concerns will be addressed at the door.